darron/blog/_posts/2014-03-17-using-octohost-with-heroku-addons.md

 1. The ability to discard your app containers at will.
 2. The ability to upgrade your octohost without worrying about your data stores at all.
 3. The ability to use many of the Heroku Addons that exist - and there's a lot of them.

+Note that:

+1. You don't actually have to use Heroku or their Addons.
+2. You can now run your services outside of octohost and just refer to them via Environment Variables.